PrismLibrary/Prism-Documentation/docs/platforms/xamarin-forms/creating-your-first-prism-app.md

 }
 ```

-The `MainPageViewModel` is asking for an instance of the `INavigationService` in it's contructor, and passing it down to the derived `ViewModelBase` class so that navigation can be performed when required.
+The `MainPageViewModel` is asking for an instance of the `INavigationService` in it's constructor, and passing it down to the derived `ViewModelBase` class so that navigation can be performed when required.
 See the [Navigation topic](navigation/navigation-basics.md) for more information.

 The `IDestructible` interface provides the `Destroy` method and allows for the ViewModel to clean up any resource when the view it popped off the navigation stack and is ready for garbage collection.